cripplepunkqueer/cs465-fullstack/README.md

-# cs465-fullstack
 # Architecture

-Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).
+<b>Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).</b>

+The site used Express, HTML, and JavaScript to display the pages.
+Routes and controllers were created using Express and JavaScript to handle requests from the browser for a page.
+Express then either retrieves the static HTML page or generates the requested page using handlebars templates and data populated from the database.
+All of these tools work together to handle server requests and send that result to the front end.

+The Angular part of the project worked different.
+Upon the first load of the page, the entire single page application (SPA) gets sent to the end user.
+Once it is there, all of the page rending and code execution takes place in the browser on the client side of things.

+With Express, many calls get made to the server.
+With a SPA, the initial load will take longer to get all the code from the backend but after that no additional calls are required for navigating pages within the SPA.

-Why did the backend use a NoSQL MongoDB database?
+<b>Why did the backend use a NoSQL MongoDB database?</b>

-#Functionality
+MongoDB scales well and queries fast.
+The documents that are stored in MongoDB align well with JSON format and that makes it a good match for front end applications.

+# Functionality

-How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
+<b>How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?</b>

+JSON is a method for formatting Data.
+It can be utilized with many programmming language.
+JavaScript is a programming language that uses JSON to define its objects.
+The front end and back end are connected through the use of JSON and APIs.
+RESTful APS use JSON to field requests and send responses.

-Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.
+<b>Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.</b>

-#Testing
+# Testing

-Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
-Explain your understanding of methods, endpoints, and security in a full stack application.
+<b>Methods for request and retrieval necessitate various types of API testing of endpoints, in addition to the difficulties of testing with added layers of security.
+Explain your understanding of methods, endpoints, and security in a full stack application.</b>

-#Reflection
+# Reflection

-How has this course helped you in reaching your professional goals?
-What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?
+<b>How has this course helped you in reaching your professional goals?
+What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?</b>